-Mr. Jacques Potvin, Executive Vice President, Chief Financial Officer and Chief Actuary of the Corporation, prepared the appointed actuary report for the financial year ended December 31, 2021.
-As at the date hereof, Mr. Potvin, as a registered or beneficial owner, owned directly or indirectly less than 1% of the Corporation's outstanding securities of any class.
+Mr. Jacques Potvin, Executive Vice-President, Chief Financial Officer and Chief Actuary of the Corporation, prepared the appointed actuary report for the financial year ended December 31, 2022.
+As at the date hereof, Mr. Potvin, as a registered or beneficial owner, owned directly or indirectly less than 1% of the Corporation's and of iA Financial Corporation's outstanding securities of any class.

-Deloitte LLP, the Corporation's external auditor, prepared the auditor's report related to the audited Consolidated Financial Statements for the financial years ended December 31, 2021 and 2020.
-The Corporation has been informed that Deloitte LLP is independent within the meaning of the Code of Ethics of Chartered Professional Accountants (Quebec).
+Deloitte LLP, the Corporation's external auditor, prepared the auditor's report related to the audited Consolidated Financial Statements for the financial years ended December 31, 2022 and 2021.
+Deloitte LLP is independent of the Corporation within the meaning of the Code of Ethics of the Ordre des comptables professionnels agréés du Québec.